Privilege Escalation

 Details about PwnKit

-Pkexec’s code can be viewed on github here.
-In the main function, you can see two parameters being passed, argc and argv[].
+You can view Pkexec’s code on GitHub here.
+In the main function, you can see the program passing two parameters, argc and argv[].

 If we do not pass any argument to this function, argc =0 and argv = NULL.
 In the for loop, n is now set to 1 and the loop does not execute as the condition fails.

-When a program is executed, arguments, environment variables and pointers are placed contiguously in stack. path variable is set to NULL.
+When a program executes, the system places arguments, environment variables, and pointers contiguously in the stack.
+The system sets the path variable to NULL.
 This makes argv[argc] equal to Null and finally, argv[n] becomes argv[1] (as n=11) which becomes the envp[] or the environment variable.
 Author calls it “value”.
 (You can refer to the original post to understand in-depth)

 Since the path is NULL, it doesn’t start with “/” (indicating absolute path) and hence, the function g_find_program_in_path searches for the value in the environment variables.